-The Company has classified cash and cash equivalents, restricted cash, amounts receivable, and reclamation bond as measured at amortized cost.
-Investments are classified as measured at FVOCI.
-Trade and other payables and due to related parties are classified as other financial liabilities.
+Cash and cash equivalents, restricted cash, amounts receivable, and reclamation bond are classified as and measured at amortized cost.
+Trade and other payables and due to related parties are classified as and measured at amortized cost.
 Management did not identify any material embedded derivatives, which require separate recognition and measurement.

-The fair values of the Company's cash and cash equivalents, restricted cash, reclamation bond, amounts receivable, trade and other payables, and due to related parties approximate their carrying value, due to their short-term maturities.
-The Company's investments are measured at fair value using Level 1 inputs.
+The fair values of the Company's cash and cash equivalents, restricted cash, amounts receivable, reclamation bond, trade and other payables, and due to related parties approximate their carrying value, due to their short-term maturities.

-There have been no changes during the nine months ended November 30, 2018, as to how the Company classifies its financial assets and liabilities by FVTPL, FVOCI, amortized cost, and other financial liabilities upon adoption of IFRS 9.
+There have been no changes during the year ended February 28, 2019, as to how the Company classifies its financial assets and liabilities by FVTPL, FVOCI, and amortized cost upon adoption of IFRS 9.

-As at November 30, 2018, the Company's risk exposures and the impact on the Company's financial instruments are summarized below:
+As at February 28, 2019, the Company's risk exposures and the impact on the Company's financial instruments are summarized below: